Alan Wheat: Early life

 His father was James Wheat, an officer and civil engineer in the U.S. Air Force.
 His mother Emogene (Jean) Wheat was a teacher.
 Since his father served in the USAF, he grew up in air bases and went to schools in Wichita, Kansas, and Seville in Spain.
 In 1968, he graduated from Airline High School in Bossier City, Louisiana.
 Wheat was hired by the Department of Housing and Urban Development as an economist in 1972 after passing his B.A. in economics at Grinnell College, in Iowa.
 Between 1973 and 1975 he joined the Mid–America Regional Council in Kansas City for the same role.
 In 1975 he then became an aide to Mike White a Jackson County, Missouri, executive.

 Missouri legislature

-In 1976, he won the election at age 25 to the Missouri general assembly, at the age of 25 and stayed there until 1982.
+In 1976, he was elected at age 25 to the Missouri general assembly and stayed there until 1982.

 Campaign for Congress

-When Congressman Richard Walker Bolling had to retire after the 1982 House of Representative election, Wheat won the Democratic primary by only 1,004 votes (11%).
+When Congressman Richard Bolling retired at the 1982 House of Representatives election, Wheat won the Democratic primary by only 1,004 votes (11%).
 He went on to win the general election to succeed Bolling by beating Republican John Sharp with 58% of the votes.